shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc1155-pos-bridge-sdk.md

 You can fund your **Mumbai** account with MATIC [here](https://faucet.polygon.technology)

 # MLBs ERC-1155 Contract

+> You can find a step-by-step guide to creating your own ERC-1155 token [here](https://github.com/mlibre/blockchain/tree/master/Ethereum/ERC1155).

-ERC-1155 is a token standard where you can have multiple fungible and non-fungible tokens in **one** smart contract.
-`MLBs` is the contract we have already deployed on the Goerli testnet.
+ERC-1155 is a token standard where you can have multiple fungible and non-fungible tokens in **one** smart contract. `MLBs` is the contract we have already deployed on the Goerli testnet.
 It is a standard OpenZeppelin ERC-1155.
-This contract contains two tokens only:
+This contract only contains two tokens:
-* `MLBFun` which is a fungible token with id 0
+* `MLBFun` which is a fungible token with id 0.
-* `MLBNFun` which is a non-fungible token with id 1
+* `MLBNFun` which is a non-fungible token with id 1.

-We'll map this contract and transfer some tokens.
+We'll map the following contract and transfer some tokens.
+This is the contract info:
-You can find a step-by-step guide to creating an ERC-1155 token [here](https://github.com/mlibre/blockchain/tree/master/Ethereum/ERC1155)

-Contract info:

 ```text
 Name: MLBs